sayanbanerjee992/M5-Forecasting---Accuracy/README.md

 # M5-Forecasting---Accuracy
 M5 Forecasting - Accuracy is a Sales forecasting project using Machine Learning.
+This is a Machine Learning Regression Problem.

 <h2> What is Sales Forecasting?</h2>